You’ve just gotten your braces and don’t know what to expect. We are here to help! The following tips will aid as you adjust to your new braces.

 Eating with Braces

-For the first few days after your braces are placed, we recommend you only eat soft foods.
+For the first few days after your braces are placed, we recommend you maintain a soft food diet.
 Don’t worry, before long you’ll be able to eat your favorite foods again.
 But for now, you’ll need to eat softer foods to prevent damage to your braces.

 Foods to Avoid

-Common sense will tell you what foods to avoid.
 Hard foods, sticky foods and foods high in sugar must be avoided.
 Hard foods can break or damage wires and brackets.
-Sticky foods can get caught between brackets and wires.
-Nail biting, and pencil and pen chewing should be avoided.
+Sticky foods can get caught between brackets and wires thus making the teeth move in the wrong direction.
+Nail biting or chewing on bottle caps, athletic mouth guards, and pencils/pens should be avoided.

 Examples of Foods to Avoid